 - Airlines should include terms and conditions for the transportation of musical instruments whether they are taken as a carry on or are checked in.

 - During a delay, the airline will ensure the presence of adequate ventilation and appropriate temperature.
-All passengers will be provided food and drink.
+All passengers will be provided with food and drink.

 - Planes that have been on the tarmac for three hours will return to the gate so people can debark.
 Unless a departure is likely within the first 45 minutes after the three-hour time.